 - Fiber and copper-medium TV providers: AT&T U-Verse, CenturyLink Prism, FiOS from Frontier, Verizon FiOS

-Providers had 30-260 completed surveys each.
+Providers had thirty to 260 completed surveys each.
 How’d our providers do?
 Let’s start with overall satisfaction and then break the results down by area.

 Our overall rating of cable and satellite TV provider customer satisfaction is an average of all responses in the five areas of customer satisfaction.